MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-skype-for-business-for-hybrid-modern-authentication.md

 - M365-security-compliance
 f1.keywords:
 - NOCSH
-description: "Modern Authentication, is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, as well as split-domain Skype for Business hybrids."
+description: "Modern Authentication, is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, and split-domain Skype for Business hybrids."
 ---

 # How to configure Skype for Business on-premises to use Hybrid Modern Authentication

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-Modern Authentication, is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, as well as split-domain Skype for Business hybrids.
+Modern Authentication, is a method of identity management that offers more secure user authentication and authorization, is available for Skype for Business server on-premises and Exchange server on-premises, and split-domain Skype for Business hybrids.

  **Important** Would you like to know more about Modern Authentication (MA) and why you might prefer to use it in your company or organization?
 Check [this document](hybrid-modern-auth-overview.md) for an overview.
 If you need to know what Skype for Business topologies are supported with MA, that's documented here!

- **Before we begin**, I call:
+ **Before we begin**, I use these terms:

-- Modern Authentication \> MA
+- Modern Authentication (MA)

-- Hybrid Modern Authentication \> HMA
+- Hybrid Modern Authentication (HMA)

-- Exchange on-premises \> EXCH
+- Exchange on-premises (EXCH)

-- Exchange Online \> EXO
+- Exchange Online (EXO)

-- Skype for Business on-premises \> SFB
+- Skype for Business on-premises (SFB)

-- and Skype for Business Online \> SFBO
+- Skype for Business Online (SFBO)

-Also, if a graphic in this article has an object that's greyed-out or dimmed that means the element shown in gray **is not** included in MA-specific configuration.
+Also, if a graphic in this article has an object that's grayed-out or dimmed that means the element shown in gray **isn't** included in MA-specific configuration.

 ## Read the summary